romulobil/ocs-inventory-ufpa/README.md

 - `NOTIF_NAME_ADMIN`: Username of administrator.
 - `NOTIF_SEND_MODE`: Type of mail send mode.
 In the other words: With criptography(SSL | TLS) or not(Only SMTP).
 Remember, the most mail clients doesn't allowed send mails without some criptography.
 Thus, is extremely recommended to use SSL or TLS protocol in this process.
 - `NOTIF_SMTP_HOST`: Your host smtp to send mail. e.g. `smtp.gmail.com` for google mails.
 Remember, if you pretend use an organization mail, consult your network _admin_ for more information about SMTP host of its organization.
 - `NOTIF_PORT_SMTP`: This field depends of protocol use in NOTIF_SEND_MODE.
-That is, if TLS is being use, then, the port number is 587.
-Else, if SSL is being use, then, the port number is 465.
+That is, if TLS is being used, then, the port number is 587.
+Else, if SSL is being used, then, the port number is 465.
 - `NOTIF_PASSWD_SMTP`: Your password mail.

 After finish this configuration remember to save in `UPDATE`.

+# Configuring the crontab
+Now it's necessary to configure the execution of script on crontab, that used theses credentials afore configured to send the emails to administrator.